oxcsml/riemannian-score-sde/README.md

 # [Riemannian Score-Based Generative Modelling](https://arxiv.org/abs/2202.02763)

 This repo requires a modified version of [geomstats](https://github.com/geomstats/geomstats) that adds jax functionality, and a number of other modifications.
-This can be found [here](https://github.com/oxcsml/geomstats.git ) on the branch `jax_backend`.
+This can be found [here](https://github.com/oxcsml/geomstats.git).

 This repository contains the code for the paper `Riemannian Score-Based Generative Modelling`.
 This paper theoretically and practically extends score-based generative modelling (SGM) from Euclidean space to any connected and complete Riemannian manifold.